(O Lucky Man! My 30s was the last time I dressed up for work and wore a tie and jacket.)

 A lot of marking, more than any other subject area, let me tell you.
 To say nothing of mentally establishing various standards for each course in both marking and grading.

 My big transitions in consciousness came through theme teaching (subject-based on ideas) and textbook writing.
 Core to these came a better understanding, via English 13-23-33 then (10-2, 20-2, 30-2 now), that if you made the student the centre of those courses in the non-academic stream, then you could then teach appropriate subject matter and actually facilitate interesting possibilities those kids didn’t even know they had, such as getting 100% on an assignment.
 The work with/for those kids changed my whole view of marking and evaluation.
 Suddenly those course averages were in the 60s, not mired in the 50s, and I could honestly give out marks higher than 80% on assignments or for work.

 In other words, while subject matter remained central to teaching 10-20-30, connecting and human relations on a 1-to-1 level remained the core for success in all ways for 13-23-33.
 (Later, I would bring in more of the same approach with the academics with good results).

-The constant bain of being an English teacher then was marking.
+The constant bane of being an English teacher then was marking.
 I always had work to grade after hours, on holidays, and on weekends.
 It often caused a definite separation between myself and family for sure.

 Still and all, I can look back and remember enough students who made a positive impression on me, those whom I quite enjoyed and liked.
 Likewise, with many staff members, fellow inmates who suffered the same trials of innumerable, boring-ass, useless meetings, selfish administrators, bean-counting school boards, and indifferent politicians more interested in horse racing than education.